ProvableHQ/sdk/sdk/README.md

     value microcredits as u64.public;
 ```

-The total public credits balance of a user is the value of account mapping at the user's address.
+The total public credits' balance of a user is the value of account mapping at the user's address.
 Users can hold both private and public balances simultaneously.

-More information about `records` and `mappings` and how they related to private and public balances are explained in the
+More information about `records` and `mappings` and how they are related to private and public balances are explained in the
 [Managing Program Data and Private State](#4-managing-program-data-and-private-state) section.

 ### 3.2 Transfer Aleo Credits
-The `ProgramManager` allows transfers of aleo credits via the `transfer` method.
-This function executes the credits.aleo
+The `ProgramManager` allows for the transfer of Aleo credits via the `transfer` method.
+This function executes the `credits.aleo`
 program under the hood.

-There are four transfer functions available.
+There are four transfer functions available:

-#### 1. transfer_private
+#### 1. `transfer_private`

-Takes a `credits` record of owned by the sender, subtracts an amount from it, and adds that amount
+This takes a `credits` record owned by the sender, subtracts an amount from it, and adds that subtracted amount
 to a new record owned by the receiver.
-This function is %100 private and does not affect the `account` mapping.
+This function is 100% private and does not affect the `account` mapping.

 ```mermaid
 graph LR